-Impact of Analytic Geometry: The most obvious development of algebra, given the creation of analytic geometry, was a detailed analysis of the conic section, using algebra, rather than using drawings made with a compass and ruler.
+Impact of Analytic Geometry: The most obvious development of algebra, given the creation of analytic geometry, was a detailed analysis of the conic sections, using algebra, rather than using drawings made with a compass and ruler.
 A useful example is the composition of the line and circle, a venerable construction.
 Once algebra was invented, the composition could be done using formulas.

 The first two mathematicians to appreciate this mixture of Euclid's geometry and the new algebra were Fermat and Descartes (Stillwell, 2010, p.
-111-115); soon Newton contributed to this effort, by the addition of physics (calculations in acoustics, orbits of the planets, and the theory of gravity and light (Stillwell, 2010, p.
-115-117).
+111-115); soon Newton contributed to this effort, by the addition of physics (calculations in acoustics, orbits of the planets, and the theory of gravity and light Stillwell (2010, p.
+115-117)), significant concepts for 1687.

-9 Given these new methods, many new solutions to problems emerged.
-The complex roots of poly-10 nomials continued to appear, without any obvious physical meaning.
-Complex numbers seem to have 11 been viewed as more of an inconvenience than a problem.
-Newton's solution to this dilemma was to 12 simply ignore the imaginary cases (Stillwell, 2010, p.
+Given these new methods, many new solutions to problems emerged.
+The complex roots of polynomials continued to appear, without any obvious physical meaning.
+Complex numbers seem to have been viewed as more of an inconvenience than a problem.
+Newton's solution to this dilemma was to simply ignore the imaginary cases (Stillwell, 2010, p.
 119).

-13 1.3.5 Compsition of polynomials
+1.3.5 Composition of polynomials: Bézout's theorem

-When we multiply two polynomials, the result is the sum of the degrees of the individual polynomials 14 (Section 1.3.3, p.
-48).
-For example given two polynomials of degree n and m, $f_n(x)$ and $g_m(x)$, their 15 composition is defined as $f_n \circ g_m = f(g(x))$.
-The degree of a composition is the product of their 16 degrees.
-This is known as Bézout's theorem, which states the number of roots of composition of two 17 functions is determined by the product of their degrees.
-The power of Bézout's theorem is that it 18 applies to functions of more than one variable.
-Composition of functions is also known as the construct 19 of equations (Stillwell, 2010, p.
+When we multiply two polynomials, the result is the sum of the degrees of the individual polynomials (Section 1.3.3, p.
+53).
+However when we compose two polynomials, of degree m and n, the resulting degree is the product of the degrees.
+For example given two polynomials of degree n and m, $f_n(x)$ and $g_m(x)$ , their composition is defined as $f_n \circ g_m = f(g(x))$ .
+For example, the composition of a line with a line, is a line.
+The composition of a line with a circle, is a circle.

+This is known as Bézout's theorem, which states the number of roots of composition of two functions is determined by the product of their degrees.
+The power of Bézout's theorem is that it applies to functions of more than one variable.
+Composition of functions is also known as the construct of equations (Stillwell, 2010, p.
 118).
-It was proved by Bézout (1779), who showed how one must count 20 all the roots, including multiple roots, and roots at infinity (Stillwell, 2010, p.
+It was proved by Bézout (1779), who showed how one must count all the roots, including multiple roots, and roots at infinity (Stillwell, 2010, p.
 295).
-21

-22 1.3.6 Lec 15 Gaussian Elimination
+1 1.3.6 Lec 15 Gaussian Elimination

 The method for finding the intersection of equations is based on the recursive elimination of all the variables but one.
-This method, known as Gaussian elimination, works across a broad range of cases, but may be defined in a systematic procedure when the equations are linear in the variables.50 Rarely do we even attempt to solve problems in several variables of degree greater than 1.
+This method, known as Gaussian elimination, works across a broad range of cases, but may be defined in a systematic procedure when the equations are linear in the variables.
+Rarely do we even attempt to solve problems in several variables of degree greater than 1.
 But Gaussian eliminations can still work in such cases (Stillwell, 2010, p.
 90).

-In Appendix B.2 the inverse of a 2x2 linear system of equations is derived.
+In Appendix B.2 (p.
+178) the inverse of a 2x2 linear system of equations is derived.
 Even for a 2x2 case, the general solution requires a great deal of algebra.
 Working out a numeric example of Gaussian elimination is more instructive.
 For example, suppose we wish to find the intersection of the equations the two equations, y is eliminated, leaving 3x = 5.
 But doing it this way takes advantage of the specific example, and we need a method for larger systems of equations.
-We need a generalized (algorithmic) approach.
-This general approach is called Gaussian elimination.
+We need a generalized (algorithmic)